 Beating at a frequency of 32,768 Hz and practically ignoring sharp drops and rises in temperature, the mechanism offers you an almost insane accuracy of plus/minus 5-10 seconds per year: something that will be appreciated by those living in countries that finally abolished Daylight Saving Time switching and don’t have to correct their watches twice a year.

 As usual, I feel compelled to warn you that this is a big watch.
 Yes, by today’s standards its size of 42 millimeters in diameter doesn’t look particularly intimidating, but you must understand that even on a normal wrist this beast will take a lot of space covering basically all its width.

-Trying one on your own wrist before ordering one seems to be almost impossible, since the brand sells its timekeepers only online.
-However, they have a very handy “no questions asked” 60 day return policy where you can either get a full refund or order a different model instead.
+Trying one on your own wrist before ordering one is almost impossible since the brand sells its timekeepers only online.
+However, they have a handy “no questions asked” 60 days return policy where you can either get a full refund or order a different model instead.